o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/configuring-credentials.md

 For more information on using AWS CLI configure commands, see [Configuration and Credential File Settings](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) in the AWS CLI User Guide.

-You can also utilize IAM roles via role based profiles, see [Using an IAM role in the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html) for further information.
+You can also utilize IAM roles by defining role based profiles.
+Refer to [Using an IAM role in the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html) for information.

 ### Option 2: Configure local credentials via config files
 If you have an automated process or other provisioning mechanism, you can place pre-configured user credentials in the standard AWS config files.